-In today's business landscape businesses create advertising in all shapes and forms in order to remain competitive.
-An advertising method that has become more common in the last five years is the use of digital advertising.
+In today's business landscape, offline advertising is not sufficient to remain competitive.
+In the last 10 years, digital advertising has transformed to be the present and future of mass marketing efforts.
 The most commonly used platforms company's are utilising to advertise online have been provided by Google:

 These platforms essentially provide two entirely different strategies for online advertising.
 Here's a quick comparison Google Ads and AdWords Express before we delve in deeper: